sora-xor/sora-docs/src/sora-faq.md

 Yes, on [Polkaswap.io](https://polkaswap.io/#/swap) you can buy tokens using Moonpay and X1.
 With X1 you can buy SORA-native XOR.
-On Moonpay, currently only ETH and DAI are available as tokens, you can read more about how to do so in this [tutorial](https://wiki.sora.org/guides/how-to-buy-tokens-using-moonpay-with-your-credit-card).
+On Moonpay, currently only ETH and DAI are available as tokens, you can read more about how to do so in the  [on ramp ](on-ramp.md) section.

 ## What is an asset ID (address)?